 The new after-school relaxation program at IS 98 Bay Academy is combines elements of dance and yoga to combat junior high school students’ stress, which the program director blames on the new testing standards of the Common Core.

 “The emphasis on learning to relax and concentrate is especially relevant today as the school system rolls out the new Common Core standards that include rigorous tests that can increase pressure on students,” said Irina Roizin, director for the Bay Academy after-school program.

 Roizin said in today’s school environment, students are so bombarded by tests and homework, they don’t have time to decompress.
 She said this new program will help them learn one of life’s most important lessons — peace of mind.

-    One of the instructors, Sofya Ershova, who taught a similar program at PS 215, said she will teach the kids yogic breathing techniques she learned while she was studying in Japan.
-She hopes the youngsters will carry these relaxation techniques with them throughout their studies.
+One of the instructors, Sofya Ershova, who taught a similar program at PS 215, said she will teach the kids yogic breathing techniques she learned while she was studying in Japan — and she hopes the youngsters will carry these relaxation techniques with them throughout the school day.